PedestrianDynamics/jupedsim/docs/README.md

 The documentation using markdown can be rendered using GitHub pages.
 Moreover, the same md-files can also be used to produce a pdf-file.

+The easiest way to produce the guide is to run `cmake` with `-DBUILD_DOC=ON` followed with a subsequent call to `make guide`.

+The cmake-call creates `titelpage.tex` based on the content of `titlepage.tex.in`.

 The directory `jps_guide` contains the files necessary to make this happen.
 It contains the following files: